 March.
 Grant Park recorded gains during the month.
 Class A units were up 1.71%, Class B units were up 1.66%, Legacy 1 Class units were up 1.89%, Legacy 2 Class units were up 1.87%, Global 1 Class units were up 1.94% and Global 2 Class units were up 1.92%.
 Grant Park's March performance was positive.
 Performance in the stock indices sector was positive and was driven by positions in the Nikkei, Dax, Eurostoxx and FTSE indices.
-Currencies sector performance was positive, led by gains from positions in the Mexican peso, Swiss franc and Japanese yen.
-The energies sector was positive due to gains from positions in gasoline blendstock and crude oil.
+Currencies sector performance was positive due to gains from positions in gasoline blendstock and crude oil.
 Negative performance in the agricultural sector was led by positions in cotton, soybeans and corn.
 The interest rate sector performance was negative due to positions in German bunds and the 3-month SONIA.
 Negative performance in the metals sector was driven by positions in palladium, iron ore and high-grade copper and partially offset by gains in gold.